 Every state maintains a record of their state citizen’s criminal past.
 These state databases are all connected so you are able to track criminal convictions from another state.
-You are able to go to the Robeson County Courthouse and check in person, or check the website.
+You are able to go to the Robeson County Courthouse and check in person or you can check the website.
 It is helpful to know the county the crime was committed in, and in the event that it was in a different state, you may have to pay a fee for a more complete search.

 When you look up someone’s criminal record you will find out if a person has ever been arrested, charged or convicted for any of the following crimes:

 - Violent crimes including assault, battery and murder.

 During a criminal records search, in most cases won’t discover if they has had: